- 1.32k views

 Breaking away from the glacier scene, the Walichu Caves allows you to appreciate the area in El Calafate that doesn’t involve ice.
 Just 10 kilometers north east from the town’s center on the shores of Lago Argentino, is the important archeological site of Walichu Caves.
 They house 4,000 years old wall paintings that were the first of their kind to be discovered in the region.
 While the views and scenery around the caves alone are worth the drive from El Calafate, the interior of these age-old caverns will blow the minds of anyone who has anthropological or archaeological interests.
 Visitors can wander through the paths inside the caves and view the red, black, white, and orange-toned depictions of life through the eyes of our ancient ancestors.

 Good to know: There is a house that sits on the edge of the lake that serves as a starting point for the cave excursion.
 There are a few artifacts and information here about Walichu Caves.
 This is also the place to sign up for a guided tour or purchase an audio tour and self-guided instead.

-If you are outdoor adventurers, nature-enthusiasts, and excursion-lovers on an Argentina tour, El Calafate is for you.
+If you are outdoor adventurers, nature-enthusiasts, and excursion-lovers on an Argentina tour, a trip to El Calafate is for you.
 The town itself charms and the number of things to do in El Calafate and the surrounding area ensure there’s never a dull moment.
 Whether you’re trekking across one of the biggest glaciers in Argentina, wandering around a peaceful nature reserve, or seeing a real live Argentine gaucho in action, El Calafate surprises and pleases at every turn.